1924 : The first Winter Olympic Games

 It remained to decide where the Winter Games should be held.
 Several resorts were candidates, but certain practical and climactic conditions necessary for the organization were imposed: a top-quality ice-rink; snow in sufficient quantity for the ski and bobsleigh races and adequate accommodation facilities.

-Chamonix,with its significant hotel infrastructure, added to the fact that it was the only French resort directly accessible by train (since 1901), was a natural choice.
+Chamonix, with its significant hotel infrastructure, and being the only French resort directly accessible by train (since 1901), was a natural choice.
 The town was selected.

 Gare Chamonix